-Indicator 11.
-Applications for costs at Section 78 appeal upheld in the reporting period "Good" "Fair" "Improvement needed" The authority has not had costs awarded against it at appeal The authority has had costs awarded against it in one appeal case The authority has had costs awarded against it in two or more appeal cases Authority's performance 1
+Indicator 15.
+Applications for costs at Section 78 appeal upheld in the reporting period "Good" "Fair" "Improvement needed" The authority has not had costs The authority has had costs The authority has had costs awarded against it at appeal awarded against it in one awarded against it in two or appeal case more appeal cases

+Authority's performance

-The number of applications for costs that were upheld were lower than last year (1) and represent a very small percentage of appeals dealt with
+The number of applications for costs that were upheld were the same as last year (1) and represent a very small percentage of the number of appeals dealt with.